kekavc24/yaml_test_suite_dart/README.md

 * `===` - label
 * `in.yaml` - yaml input
-* `jsonToDartStr` - simple string representing the underlying object.
-If multiple docs are in play, then the string is an array of the objects as strings
+* `jsonToDartStr` - an array of documents as a json object.
 * `out.yaml` - yaml output if the node was dumped.
 May differ from `in.yaml`.

 Test folders whose YAML inputs must result in a parser failure only have: